 - Tags – these work in a similar way to categories, allowing you to group articles together by topic.

 The Impact Of Archives On SEO

-No matter how good WordPress is, it has its flaws when it comes to SEO if you leave the system as-is.
+No matter how good WordPress is, as a content management system, like most, it has its flaws when it comes to SEO if you leave the system as-is.
 However, with a little knowledge and know-how, it is easy to clean up the system to ensure it is search engine friendly.

 The biggest issue with a WordPress site not being SEO friendly is how the default archives are setup.
 If you do not look after these in the way they are structured and displayed, they can lead to both usability and duplicate content issues.
 To read more about the issues around duplicate content, make sure you read my post on Is Duplicate Content Always Such A Bad Thing?

 Your aim should be to ensure that the archives and taxonomies follow best practices for search engines, whilst doing their job as far as helping people to find your content easily.
 Most of this actually comes down to common sense, if you stop and think about how your website works and how people will find your content.